 Here’s an image from our campsite on the Arctic Ocean, at the end of the Canning River float trip.
-This trip is such a great float, we can’t wait to get back on it in 2010.
+This trip is such a great multi-day raft trip and we can’t wait to get back on it in 2010.
 What makes this trip so special is that we go from the Brooks Mountain Range, starting almost on the Continental Divide, and run all the way out of the mountains, across the coastal plain to the coast, ending at the Arctic Ocean.
 It’s a potpourri of terrain and ecosystems, and really gives a sense of how enormous the place is.
 We probably cover close to 150 miles or so.

 The bird life on the trip is quite incredible, waterfowl such as tundra swans and longtail ducks, loons, eiders and more.
 Golden eagles and Rough-legged hawks are commonly spotted, and snowy owls as well, from time to time.
 It’s definitely a bird lover’s treat.